C-RITE/IGUIDE/GridTargets/ReadMe.txt

 The application wizard creates one document type and one view:

-GridTargetsDoc.h, GridTargetsDoc.cpp - the document
+IGUIDEDoc.h, IGUIDEDoc.cpp - the document
-    These files contain your CGridTargetsDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CGridTargetsDoc::Serialize).
+    These files contain your CIGUIDEDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CIGUIDEDoc::Serialize).
     The Document will have the following strings:
         File extension:      grd
-        File type ID:        GridTargets.Document
+        File type ID:        IGUIDE.Document
-        Main frame caption:  GridTargets
+        Main frame caption:  IGUIDE
-        Doc type name:       GridTargets
+        Doc type name:       IGUIDE
-        Filter name:         GridTargets Files (*.grd)
+        Filter name:         IGUIDE Files (*.grd)
-        File new short name: GridTargets
+        File new short name: IGUIDE
-        File type long name: GridTargets.Document
+        File type long name: IGUIDE.Document

-GridTargetsView.h, GridTargetsView.cpp - the view of the document
+IGUIDEView.h, IGUIDEView.cpp - the view of the document
-    These files contain your CGridTargetsView class.
+    These files contain your CIGUIDEView class.
-    CGridTargetsView objects are used to view CGridTargetsDoc objects.
+    CIGUIDEView objects are used to view CIGUIDEDoc objects.

-res\GridTargetsDoc.ico
+res\IGUIDEDoc.ico
-    This is an icon file, which is used as the icon for MDI child windows for the CGridTargetsDoc class.
-This icon is included by the main resource file GridTargets.rc.
+    This is an icon file, which is used as the icon for MDI child windows for the CIGUIDEDoc class.
+This icon is included by the main resource file IGUIDE.rc.